koalacreations/kCharge-Control/backend/API Specification.md

 ```

 ## Auto Discovery
 The jCharge Control protocol defines an auto discovery mechanism to help testing devices discover a jCharge Control server on the local network.
 A testing device **should** implement auto discovery, but if it chooses not to, this section **may** be ignored.
+This is separate from the auto discovery method implemented by the jCharge app that uses mDNS (ie Bonjour/Zeroconf) for discovery and socket.io for communication.

 The auto discovery mechanism works as follows: